8ARTEZZIO/8ARTEZZIO/README.md

 ## 🏆 Achievements

-- [UDEMY: The Complete Python Bootcamp From Zero to Hero in Python]
+- [UDEMY: The Complete Python Bootcamp From Zero to Hero in Python by Jose Portilla]
 - [CS50: CS50's Introduction to Programming with Python]
+- [UDEMY: 100 Days of Code: The Complete Python Pro Bootcamp by Dr. Angela Yu]

 ## 🙌 Support Me